fbpx

 Previously known only as crisphead lettuce, iceberg lettuce has an interesting backstory to its name.
 In the early 20th century, transporting these lettuce heads across the United States involved packing them with heaps of ice in train cars due to the lack of refrigeration.
 The name stuck and has been used since to describe this popular variety.

-Iceberg lettuce growing in garden
+iceberg lettuce growing in garden

 Where does iceberg lettuce grow best?